RoyalHeart/Flappy_AI/README.md

 # Flappy_AI
-Pygame Flappy bird with CNN
+Pygame Flappy bird with some network, perceptrons.
-It's just a fun self project to have some basic understand about CNN, genetic algorithms.
+It's just a fun self project to have some basic understand about machine learning, genetic algorithms.